Certain Lamps Exempted from General Service Incandescent Lamp Standards

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a notice of data availability regarding data collection and estimated future unit sales of five lamp types.
-79 FR 15058 (March 18, 2014).
+DOE published a Federal Register notice of data availability regarding data collection and estimated future unit sales of five lamp types.
+80 FR 13791 (March 17, 2015)

 Standards for Certain Lamps Exempted from General Service Incandescent Lamp Standards